Climate change denial: Terminology

 Climate change denial refers to denial, dismissal, or doubt of the scientific consensus on the rate and extent of climate change, its significance, or its connection to human behavior, in whole or in part.
 Climate denial is a form of science denial.
 It can also take pseudoscientific forms.
-The terms climate skeptics or contrarians are nowadays used with the same meaning as climate change deniers even though deniers usually prefer not to, in order to sow confusion as to their intentions.
+Deniers often use the term "climate skeptic" or "contrarian" instead, to sow confusion about their intentions.

 The terminology is debated: most of those actively rejecting the scientific consensus use the terms skeptic and climate change skepticism, and only a few have expressed preference for being described as deniers.
 But the word "skepticism" is incorrectly used, as scientific skepticism is an intrinsic part of scientific methodology.
 In fact, all scientists adhere to scientific skepticism as part of the scientific process that demands continuing questioning.
 Both options are problematic, but climate change denial has become more widely used than skepticism.

 The term contrarian is more specific but less frequently used.
 In academic literature and journalism, the terms climate change denial and climate change deniers have well-established usage as descriptive terms without any pejorative connotation.

 The terminology evolved and emerged in the 1990s.
 By 1995 the word "skeptic" was being used specifically for the minority who publicized views contrary to the scientific consensus.
 This small group of scientists presented their views in public statements and the media rather than to the scientific community.
 Journalist Ross Gelbspan said in 1995 that industry had engaged "a small band of skeptics" to confuse public opinion in a "persistent and well-funded campaign of denial".
 His 1997 book The Heat is On may have been the first to concentrate specifically on the topic.
 In it, Gelbspan discusses a "pervasive denial of global warming" in a "persistent campaign of denial and suppression" involving "undisclosed funding of these 'greenhouse skeptics'" with "the climate skeptics" confusing the public and influencing decision makers.